Skip to main content

 Serious Consequences

 In order to eliminate alarm fatigue in nursing and change staff behavior, researchers in any institution must document and define the problem.
-Many studies have been conducted and made the following findings:
+Resulting analysis can break down alarms that result in burden or fatigue into three categories: false alarms, nuisance alarms and inopportune alarms.
+Various factors contribute to these alarm fatigue issues.

 How to Use Evidence-based Practice to Decrease Alarm Fatigue in Nursing

 Alarm fatigue is systemic and needs to be addressed at the institutional level.
-One of the first steps is having a nursing staff that has been properly educated in the use of evidence-based practice.
+One of the first steps is having a nursing staff with proper education and training in the use of evidence-based practice and alarm fatigue.
+Various studies show that educational intervention can help reduce false alarms as well as the total occurrence of alarms.
 One way for RNs to increase their knowledge of evidence-based practice is through an online RN to BSN program.

-Secondly, a nursing staff that wishes to address alarm fatigue should start by forming an interdisciplinary committee and collecting data about alarm events.
-Examine previous studies to take advantage of their findings.
+Secondly, a nursing staff that wishes to address alarm fatigue can form an interdisciplinary team to collect data about alarm events and examine previous studies to take advantage of their findings.
+Understanding contributing factors to alarm fatigue within one’s healthcare environment as well as those experienced in similar environments inform the next steps to address the issue.

-Once you have gathered your data and completed researching the latest evidence, decide on an alarm-management policy and process.
-Within the policy, decide what the setting parameters are and allow staff to adjust settings based on the needs of individual patients.
-In addition, decide where alarms are not needed and assure that equipment is maintained properly.
+Once the team has gathered data and completed research on the latest evidence, they can decide on an evidence-based alarm management policy and process.
+Within the policy, alarm settings and parameters should be customized and adjusted based on the needs of staff and individual patients as well as the environment.
+In addition, staff must decide where alarms are not needed and assure that equipment is maintained properly.

-The number of devices with bedside alarms has grown exponentially in the last few decades, and alarm fatigue in nursing is a system-wide challenge that needs to be approached holistically.
-BSN-prepared nurses who are educated on the use of evidence-based practices can help create policies to reduce alarm fatigue and improve overall patient care.
+The number of technological devices with bedside alarms has grown exponentially in the last few decades, and alarm fatigue in nursing is a system-wide challenge that needs to be approached holistically.
+BSN-prepared nurses with education in the use of evidence-based practices can help create policies to reduce alarm fatigue and improve overall patient care.

-Learn more about the UT Arlington online RN to BSN program.
+Learn more about the UTA online RN to BSN program.

 Related Articles